ducknuk/Asus-X542UQ-Hackintosh/README.md

 # Asus-X542UQ-Catalina
-This repository provides you the material of installation the Catalana Hackintosh.
-Here you can find RELEASE and DEBUG versions.
+This repository provides you the material of installation the Catalana Hackintosh opencore.
+Here you can find RELEASE and DEBUG versions.Feel free to ask questions and make contributions

 <br>